ashertarno/vertx-memcached/README.md

 - `memcached.connections` - the number of spymemcached clients that will be initialized on verticle start up.
 These clients will be used randomly, in a way that mimics a connection pool behavior.
 Since spymemcached client is async and non-blocking, there is no need to use a lot of clients in such pool.
 Optional, default - 2.

-- `memcached.tasks.check.ms` - to avoid verticle from being blocked while waiting for an operation that should return a result and is taking too long to complete, such operation is put to a queue, where it is repeatedly checked for completion.
-The completion of such operations will be checked every provided number of milliseconds.
-Optional, default - 50 ms.

 - `memcached.timeout.ms` - in case operations submitted to memcached server (see above) were not completed within number of milliseconds provided with this parameter, the operation is cancelled and time-out error is returned.
-Optional, default - 10000 ms.
+Optional, default value of net.spy.memcached.DefaultConnectionFactory.DEFAULT_OPERATION_TIMEOUT value will be used (currently = 2500L)

 ## Usage ##

 Memcached storage is done using key-value pairs, where key is always a String.
-Since `JsonObject` and `JsonArray` are not serializable in current version of vert.x, only objects of the following types can be used as values to store:

-- byte[]

-- Boolean

-- Number

-- String
+The value can be of any serializable type.
+Keep in mind that not all types of objects can be transmitted through vert.x's eventbus though.

 ## Supported memcached commands ##